segmentio/segment-docs/src/connections/destinations/catalog/actions-s3/index.md

 ### Create an IAM role in the AWS console
-To setup the IAM role to properly authorize Segment with the AWS S3 (Actions) destination, follow the steps below.
+To set up the IAM role to properly authorize Segment with the AWS S3 (Actions) destination:

 1. Login to your AWS account
 2. Create a new or use an existing bucket with `PutObject`, `GetObject`, `ListObject` access to the S3 bucket.